 - stop the mixer and stir in the orange juice and rind with a spatula.

-- Next prepare your bundt tin. use a baking brush to grease with sunflower oil and then dust with ground almonds – if you do it any earlier the oil will settle and using flour could make the cake stick.
+- Next prepare your bundt tin. use a baking brush to grease with sunflower oil and then dust with sugar – if you do it any earlier the oil will settle and using flour could make the cake stick.

 - Pour your batter into the tin and spread evenly and pop in the oven for 50 minutes